aescarias/pdfnaut/docs/source/index.rst

 pdfnaut aims to become a PDF processor for Python -- a library capable of reading and writing PDF documents.

-pdfnaut can currently read and write PDF documents at a low level. **No high-level APIs are currently provided.**
+pdfnaut currently works best for handling low-level scenarios.
+A high-level reader (:class:`~pdfnaut.document.PdfDocument`) is provided although it's pretty much in the works.

 Features
 --------

-- Low level PDF manipulation
+- Low level, typed PDF manipulation
 - Encryption (AES/ARC4)
-- Document building/serializations
+- Document building/serialization

 Install
 -------